SABA-SALEH/Yemeni-Crown/README.md

   - Addressed mobile display issues for optimal user experience.

 - **Future Features:**
-  - Enhanced user interactivity
+  - Enhanced user interactivity.
-  - Integration of user reviews and feedback
+  - Integration of user reviews and feedback.
+  - Implement a customer account system for personalized experiences.
+  - Expand the online ordering system to include customization options for dishes.
+  - Integrate a loyalty program to reward frequent customers.
+  - Incorporate social media sharing features to enhance online visibility.
+  - Explore the possibility of real-time chat support for customer inquiries.
+  - Enhance accessibility features for users with disabilities.
+  - Implement a responsive blog section for sharing news, recipes, and restaurant updates.
+  - Integration with popular payment gateways for a seamless online payment experience.

 - **Information Structure:**
   - Clear navigation with distinct sections for Home, About Us, Menu, Reservations, and Contact.